America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 12,000 km/7,500 miles (SLBM)

-Member of the NPT Yes (since 1968, one of 5 parties allowed to possess nuclear weapons)
+Party to the NPT Yes (since 1968, one of the 5 parties allowed to possess nuclear weapons)

-Since 1945, the US has produced 66,500 atomic bombs and nuclear warheads.
-This assessment was made by the director of the nuclear information program at the Federation of American Scientists, Hans Christensen, and his colleague from the Natural Resources Defense Council, Robert Norris, in the Bulletin of The Atomic Scientists in 2009.
+Since 1945, the United States has produced 66.5 thousand. atomic bombs and nuclear warheads.
+This assessment was made by the director of the nuclear information program at the Federation of American Scientists, Hans Christensen, and his colleague from the Defense Council natural resources Robert Norris, in the pages of the Bulletin of The Atomic Scientists in 2009.

-In two government laboratories - in Los Alamos and Livermore them.
+In two government laboratories - in Los Alamos and Livermore.
 Lawrence - since 1945, a total of about 100 different types of nuclear charges and their modifications have been created.

 Story

-The very first atomic bombs, which entered service in the late 40s of the last century, weighed about 9 tons and could only be delivered to potential targets by heavy bombers.
+The very first atomic bombs, which entered service at the end of the 40s of the last century, weighed about 9 tons and could only be delivered to potential targets by heavy bombers.

-By the early 1950s, more compact bombs with a lower weight and diameter were developed in the United States, which made it possible to equip US front-line aircraft with them.
-Somewhat later, nuclear charges for ballistic missiles, artillery shells and mines entered service with the Ground Forces.
+By the early 1950s, the United States had developed more compact bombs with less weight and diameter, which made it possible to equip US front-line aircraft with them.
+Somewhat later they entered service Ground Forces nuclear charges for ballistic missiles, artillery shells and mines.
 The Air Force received warheads for surface-to-air and air-to-air missiles.
-A number of warheads have been created for the Navy and Marine Corps.
-Naval sabotage units - SEALs received light nuclear mines for special missions.
+A number of warheads have been developed for the Navy and Marine Corps.
+Navy SEAL sabotage units received light nuclear mines for special missions.

-The composition of US nuclear weapons carriers and their jurisdiction have changed since the appearance of the first atomic bombs in service with the US Army Aviation.
-At different times, the Army (intermediate-range ballistic missiles, nuclear artillery and nuclear infantry munitions), the Navy (missile carriers and nuclear submarines carrying cruise and ballistic missiles), the Air Force had their own nuclear arsenal and means of its delivery. forces (intercontinental ballistic missiles of ground, mine and bunker-based, bottom-based, combat railway missile systems, air-launched cruise missiles, guided and unguided aircraft missiles, strategic bombers and missile-carrying aircraft).
-As of the beginning of 1983, offensive weapons in the US nuclear arsenal were represented by 54 Titan-2 ICBMs, 450 Minuteman-2 ICBMs, 550 Minuteman-3 ICBMs, 100 Peekeper ICBMs, about 350 Stratofortress strategic bombers " and 40 APRK with various types of SLBMs on board.
+The composition of US nuclear weapons delivery vehicles and their jurisdiction have changed since the first atomic bombs appeared in service with the US Army Aviation.
+IN different time, the Army (medium-range ballistic missiles, nuclear artillery and nuclear infantry ammunition), the Navy (missile-carrying ships and nuclear submarines carrying cruise and ballistic missiles), the Air Force (intercontinental ground-based, silo- and bunker-based, bottom-based ballistic missiles, railway combat missile systems, air-launched cruise missiles, guided and unguided aircraft missiles, strategic bombers and missile-carrying aircraft).
+As of the beginning of 1983, offensive weapons in the US nuclear arsenal were represented by 54 Titan-2 ICBMs, 450 Minuteman-2 ICBMs, 550 Minuteman-3 ICBMs, 100 Peacekeeper ICBMs, about 350 Stratofortress strategic bombers "and 40 APRC with various types SLBM on board.

-The Air Force's Air Force Global Strike Command manages ground and air delivery vehicles for nuclear weapons.
-Maritime delivery vehicles are operated by the Fleet Forces Command (Navy Kings Bay - 16th Submarine Squadron) and the Pacific Fleet (Naval Kitsap - 17th Submarine Squadron).
-Collectively, they report to Strategic Command.
+Office of Ground and air assets The delivery of nuclear weapons is handled by the US Air Force Global Strike Command.
+Seaborne delivery vehicles are operated by the Fleet Forces Command (NAS Kings Bay - 16th Submarine Squadron) and the Pacific Fleet (NAS Kitsap - 17th Submarine Squadron).
+Collectively they report to the Strategic Command.

 Megatonnage

-Since 1945, the total yield of nuclear warheads has increased many times and peaked by 1960 - it amounted to over 20 thousand megatons, which is approximately equivalent to the yield of 1.36 million bombs dropped on Hiroshima in August 1945.
+Since 1945, the total yield of nuclear warheads has increased many times and reached its peak by 1960 - it amounted to over 20 thousand megatons, which is approximately equivalent to the power of 1.36 million bombs dropped on Hiroshima in August 1945.

 The largest number of warheads was in 1967 - about 32 thousand.
 Subsequently, the Pentagon's arsenal was reduced by almost 30% over the next 20 years.